hlim18/SaferTrip_JL/README.md

 [![current_small.png](https://s25.postimg.cc/pqyvgace7/current_small.png)](https://postimg.cc/image/bkj4l21iz/)

-Because I wanted to see the cat only in the middle, I asked a question on `StackOverflow` and learned about `multiple background`.
+Because I wanted to see the cat only in the middle, I asked a question on `StackOverflow` and learned about `multiple background` from [Temani Afif](https://stackoverflow.com/users/8620333/temani-afif).
 This solved the issue.

 ```CSS
 @media screen and (min-width : 630px) {